MorganLee909/grader-fixer/README.md

 ## NOTES
 1. This is still a work in progress, so there may be some issues depending on your environment.
 Also, more to come soon.
+2. If you run into an error that is making it unusable, you can use the Tampermonkey extension to simply turn the script off and go back to the default page.

 ## Examples